Plenyx/PlenBotLogUploader/README.md

 Remote server ping allows you to send log data to a custom server.

 If you wish to create your own server, follow the [remote server readme](https://github.com/DelusionalElitists/PlenBotLogUploader/blob/master/remote-server/README.md).

-## TwitchIrcClient
-A client I developed for Irc which Twitch uses.

-Initially built on .NET Framework 4.7, but it also works on 4.8 and .NET Core 2.1, 3.0 & 3.1.

-*Maintained by Plenyx.*

-**Requires either .NET Framework 4.8 or .NET Core 3.0**